latte-soft/lucide-roblox/README.md

 ### Get from the Roblox Developer Marketplace

-If you really want to, you could even [take the model for your inventory](https://roblox.com/library/15279939717), and import it from Studio's `Toolbox` etc.
+If you really want to, you could even [take the model for your inventory][roblox-marketplace], and import it from Studio's `Toolbox` etc.

 ## 🔨 Usage/API